-After adopting the model policy, each school or school district is strongly encouraged to develop a "Protocol and Procedures" document.
-This model policy is broad and does not address specific situations that may arise in a school.
-The Protocol and Procedures document will govern specific situations in each school or school district and consider differences in resources between schools and school districts.
+After adopting the model policy, it is strongly encouraged that each school or school district develop a "Protocol and Procedures" document.
+The model policy is broad and does not address specific situations that may arise in a school.
+This Protocol and Procedures document will govern specific situations in each school or school district.
+It can take into account differences in resources between schools and school districts.
 There is additional information on the next page about creating this document.

-Also, it is highly encouraged that you promote the policy to staff, parent/guardians and students in your community.
+After adopting your school's policy, it is encouraged that you promote the policy to staff, parent/guardians and students in your community.

-➤ Is there additional information available to help the students at my school with asthma?
+Is there additional information available to help the students at my school with asthma?

 Yes.
 The American Lung Association has created numerous resources to help make your school asthma friendly.
-You can find those resources at Lung.org/afsitoolkit.
+You can find those resources at www.lung.org/afsitoolkit.